October 3, 2023

 The Search for Ethan Allen’s Grave

 Ethan Allen died on February 12, 1789, two years before Vermont was admitted into the Union.
-There are those who believe that he was buried at Green Mount Cemetery in Burlington, VT, under an eight-foot statue and a 35-foot granite column, the state’s tallest and most prominent monument.
+There are those who believe that he was buried at Green Mount Cemetery in Burlington, VT, under an eight-foot statue and a 35-foot granite column, the cemetery's tallest and most prominent monument.

 It is the tallest and most prominent monument in the state of Vermont.
 The whole structure rests solidly upon a huge foundation of impressive stone work.
 However, errors in the cemetery records indicate that Allen could possibly be buried 40 feet away from the site first identified as his grave.